 Q. How does Blue Holic Scuba compare to other stores?

-People who cannot swim are most afraid of drinking water and sinking.
+People who cannot swim well are most afraid of drinking water and sinking.
 However, when a diver wears wetsuits, he or she floats automatically.
 Also, SCUBA diving is a sport which a diver has to sink with a self-contained underwater breathing apparatus (SCUBA).

 Q. What do I do after purchasing Refresh Diving Course?